wpengine/hwptoolkit/examples/next/wp-theme-rendered-blocks/README.md

+---
+title: "Example: WordPress Global Styles in Next.js"
+description: "This example demonstrates how to **fetch and apply WordPress Global Styles** in a Next.js project using the `globalStylesheet` GraphQL field.
+These styles reflect your active theme’s typography, spacing, colors, and layout rules — ensuring that your frontend matches the WordPress editor and theme design."
+---

 # Example: WordPress Global Styles in Next.js

 This example demonstrates how to **fetch and apply WordPress Global Styles** in a Next.js project using the `globalStylesheet` GraphQL field.
 These styles reflect your active theme’s typography, spacing, colors, and layout rules — ensuring that your frontend matches the WordPress editor and theme design.